mattkae/SimpleFileSync/README.md

 cd tools && ./make-data-dirs.sh
 ```

-This will propagate your configurations to `~/.config/simplefilesync` so that you can easily run them locally.
+This will propagate your configurations to `~/.config/simplefilesync` if you are NOT super user, otherwise they will be saved in `/etc/simplefilesync`.

 ### Server
 ```js